Chittoji-Murali-Sree-Krishna/Python_codes/Django/loginSignup/README.md

     path('',include('django.contrib.auth.urls')),
 ]
 ```
-- ~~for login and logout we dont need a url because django have built in urld for that~~
+- ~~for login and logout we dont need a url because django have built in urls for those~~
 # main
 - this is the normal app which have a home page
 ## templates